Holy Trinity

 Reading

-Miss Ingham, Miss Tetley and the other members of the Reception Team will also be reading with your child in school several times a week.
+Miss Ingham and the other members of the Reception Team will also be reading with your child in school several times a week.
 We will focus on home reading books during 1:1 reading sessions, but we may also listen to your child reading in group guided reading sessions, in whole class phonics lessons or in whole class literacy lessons.

 We would like to encourage you at home to read with your child at least four times a week.
 This can be their school book, a bedtime story, any other story they might like or could even be your shopping list when doing the weekly shop!